 Also, it is used in concrete making when used in conjunction with portland cement, contributing to the properties of the hardened concrete through hydraulic or pozzolanic activity, or both.

 The Brick masonry foundation is mainly used for its cost-effectiveness and its unattractive appearance would not be visible.

 The Foundation made from brick should support the weight of the structure and lateral loads imposed by soil adjacent to foundations.
 Also, it should be sufficiently durable to withstand aggressions from soil and groundwater.

-Brick foundation can be constructed as masonry units only (plain masonry foundation) or reinforced with steel bars to increase the ultimate load-carrying capacity.
+Brick foundations can be constructed as masonry units only (plain masonry foundations) or reinforced with steel bars to increase the ultimate load-carrying capacity.

 You May Also Like:

 - Cmu Wall Or Cinder Block Wall Construction, Size, Shape & Cost

 - Concrete To Water Ratio – Calculate Proper Amount Of Water For Concrete

 - Cavity Wall – Construction, Advantages & Disadvantages